-Two of my submissions are featured in the this spectacular book available now on Amazon.
-The book is an anthology of writers who write from and about this magnificent peninsula.
+Three of my submissions are featured in these spectacular anthologies available on Amazon.
+These books are collections of writers who write from and about this magnificent peninsula.

-"Shirley's Cabins" is a chapter excerpted from my book "Dead of November: A Novel of Lake Superior"
+In 2020 "We Saw Someone Drown", an essay about taking responsibility, inspired by a tragic event we witnessed on Lake Superior was featured along with "Shirley's Cabins" which is a chapter excerpted from my book "Dead of November: A Novel of Lake Superior"

 The Curve of the Earth

 What if Lazarus never had to die again?
-This novel is in the works, and the first draft has been completed.
+This novel is in the works, and anticipated by 2022.
 In this book I explore mortality, immortality and a crisis of faith in the life of this little known New Testament character.